SQL-Gordster/howdy-eh/README.md

 __Hi__ 👋

-SQL-GOrdster here - playing with all of the new technologies of the interwebs.
+SQL-Gordster here - playing with all of the new technologies of the interwebs.
 | SQL | JS | Python | PHP | C++ | Java | VB | VBA | AI | ML | FE | BE |